scotmaxw/DMJN328/Lecture_Notes/january_15_steps.md

    Here is the most user friendly way to get follow along with the videos.

 - In the course folder, you will find a folder called "learnr_journalism".
 In that folder, are subfolders for each chapter of the course.
-Open "learnr_chapter-1-master"
-- There, you will find "learn-chapter-1.Rproj".
+Open "learnr_chapter-1-master"There, you will find "learn-chapter-1.Rproj".
 Open this file with RStudio or double-click it.

 - Open the file "intro_to_r/intro_to_r.R".
 This is the code that goes along with the video "Introduction to R".
 Use this file as a support for you as you watch the video.

 - Note: Please delete the line that asks you to set a working directory. `setwd("~/projects/learn-r-journalism")` If you accidentally run this line, close down RStudio, re-open it with the learn-chapter-1.Rproj" to reset the working directory to be where we want it to be.

 - Make a new R file for yourself "File > New R Script".
 Use this R script and try to type along with the video.
 If you get stuck, cut and paste what you need from the file "intro_to_r.R".
 When you are done, save this something like "Intro_r_my_copy.R"

 Then, do the same thing for the video "Data Structures in R".